 Making biscuits, kneading dough, marching—whatever you call it, kneading is a weird cat quirk.
 They look like they’re in a trance as they lift one paw, then the other, again and again on a soft surface.
 But why do cats knead at all?

-Not all cats knead, and they don’t all knead in the same way.
+First off, not all cats knead, and they don’t all knead in the same way.
 Most cats only use their front paws, but some use all four; some kitties bring their claws out, and others don’t.
 A cat kneading at your lap might hurt, but your kitty doesn’t have any bad intentions.

 Another theory is that cats knead to mark their territory.
 Cats have scent glands in two places: their faces and paws.
 When felines rub their faces against the furniture or go to town on a scratching post, they’re leaving their scent—and same goes for kneading.
 Paws are the only places where cats sweat, which means rubbing them against something leaves that smell, says Dr. Nelson.
 If your cat is acting strange, these are the reasons it might be cranky.

 Evan Abram McGinnis/Shutterstock